|Nutritional Guidelines (per serving)|

 Line a baking sheet with parchment paper or leave it ungreased.

-Add milk the milk to the first mixture and stir just until dry ingredients are moistened.
+Add milk the milk to the first mixture and stir with a metal spoon just until dry ingredients are moistened.

 Knead just a few times on a floured surface, or until you have a cohesive dough.
 Don't overwork the dough.